Frankfurt Spring Ball

 |2005||Christine and Anselm with Joe Wheadon (double bass), Andrew Dewdney (accordeon) and Toni|

 |2006||Christine, Anselm and Joe, and Toni as piper|

 The 35th ball (2003) was marked by the world premiere of the FSCDC Symphonic Choir which accompanied the dance »Bratach Bana«.
-The singers, who were recruited from family and friends of the Frankfurt group, were however not very happy with the gaelic text or the murderous tempo so that we have not had a repeat performance to date.
-(We have the feeling that this is not regarded as a serious problem by all of the dancers.
-The organisers of the ball decided to engage two Irish step dancers for the 40th ball.)
+The singers, which included Frankfurt dancers and hangers-on, were however neither very happy with the Gaelic lyrics nor the murderous tempo so that we have not had a repeat performance to date.
+(We have the feeling that not all dancers consider this a serious problem.
+The organisers of the ball preferred to engage two Irish step dancers for the 40th ball.)